Deploy a Windows Hybrid Runbook Worker

 2. Add the Automation solution to the Log Analytics workspace

-Solutions add functionality to Azure Monitor logs.
-The Automation solution adds functionality for Azure Automation, including support for Hybrid Runbook Worker.
+The Automation Azure Monitor logs solution adds functionality for Azure Automation, including support for Hybrid Runbook Worker.
 When you add the solution to your workspace, it automatically pushes worker components to the agent computer that you will install in the next step.

 3. Install the Microsoft Monitoring Agent